 Intellectual Property theft and frauds in the gun world are nothing new.
 Go to Wish and type in ACOG and let me know what you find.
+Heck, you used to be able to buy 80% lowers on Wish if you looked for gun wall art.
 There are lots and lots of industrious overseas fraudsters cranking out garbage tier goods with name-brand looks.
 That’s normal IP Theft we are all used to seeing.
 There is a new breed of IP Theft in the gun world, and thats the form of stolen advertisements and internet-based videos.

 The time and effort to create ads and distribute them as part of a marketing campaign is very real and is not cheap.
 The same can be said for content creators taking hours of their time to create content with the hopes of making just a little jingle-jangle back.
 From an investment standpoint, advertising and creative materials’ theft is no different from plain old theft.